BigBrownMan/musume_game_extractor/README.md

 Things to work on:

 - Find a way to combine the assets to create the animations found in the game
-- Find a way to download the assets corretly since the URL format can be quite weird.
-Right now it only download the first couple of girls/allies correctly

 ## Executing the code